piyushbig/python-tic-tac-toe-game/README.md

-#NEXT we will Write a function that asks the player if they want to play again and returns a boolean True if they do want to play again.
+"""NEXT we will Write a function that asks the player if they want to play again and returns a boolean True if they do want to play again."""

 def replay():

     return input('Do you want to play again?
 Enter Yes or No: ').lower().startswith('y')

- #the final touch code algorithm to implement all functions
+"""the final touch code algorithm to implement all functions"""

 print("welcome to the game tic tac toe")